ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 ### Enabling Plando

 On the website plando will already be enabled.
-If you will be generating the game locally plando features must be enabled (opt-in).
+If you will be generating the game locally, plando features must be enabled (opt-in).

 * To opt-in go to the archipelago installation (default: `C:\ProgramData\Archipelago`), open the host.yaml with a text editor and find the `plando_options` key.
 The available plando modules can be enabled by adding them after this such as
   `plando_options: bosses, items, texts, connections`.
-* You can add the necessary plando modules for your settings to the `requires` section of your yaml.
+* You can add the necessary plando modules for your settings to the `requires` section of your YAML.
 Doing so will throw an error if the options that you need to generate properly are not enabled to ensure you will get the results you desire.
 Only enter in the plando modules that you are using here but it should look like:

 ```yaml
   requires: